 - A statement of the panel's findings shall be prepared by the Chair and sent to the Dean of Students within 24 hours of the conclusion of deliberations.
 The accused student will receive written notification of the panel's findings by the Director of Community Standards within 48 hours of the conclusion of deliberations.

 - A summary record of the proceedings before the panel shall be kept and a copy of the summary supplied to the accused if requested.

 The panel may assign any of the following sanctions in addition to points:

 A student subject to disciplinary action may appeal to the Appeals Board a disciplinary decision within one week of being informed in writing of that decision.
-See procedures on page 21.

-The record of the proceeding shall consist of the written statement of the charge, the written response to the charges by the accused, the summary of the Board's actions, any documentary evidence and the tapes or other record of the hearing.
+The record of the proceeding shall consist of the written statement of the charge, the written response to the charges by the accused, the summary of the Board's actions, any documentary evidence and the audio recording or other records of the hearing.
 The written record shall be kept in the student's file and in the files of the Dean of Students.
 The taped record is not a part of the student's file and shall be kept in the office of the Dean of Students, to be destroyed after adjudication or decision in any appeal.
 In addition, suspension and expulsion are noted on the student's academic transcript.